 Determination of total flavonoids

-Aluminum chloride colorimetric method was used to measure the amount of total flavonoids. and quercetin was used as a standard [7].
+Aluminum chloride colorimetric method was used to measure the amount of total flavonoids and quercetin was used as a standard [7].

 The measurement method was that 100 microliters of each of the available extracts was mixed separately with 1.5 ml of ethanol, 100 microliters of aluminum chloride (10%), 100 microliters of sodium acetate (1 M) and 8 2 ml of distilled water were mixed.
 After 30 minutes at room temperature, the absorbance of the samples was read at a wavelength of 415 nm [8].